inbo/pywhip/README.md

 **Remark**

-It is important to combine the test with an appropriate data type validation to enable the test.
+It is important to combine the test with an appropriate data type validation to enable the test when using numeric values

 ### max
 *(cerberus supported)*